 - Do smaller screens present the same number of items and the same metadata?

 While these questions are specific to one module on a single page, the line of thinking can extend.
 If you’re unsure which questions to ask, work with your developers to learn how they analyze your designs.
-Start a dialog.
+Start a dialogue.
 More important than being able to answer these 25 questions is deciding the best way to document your answers.
 Design intent remains simply intent if it’s not shared.
 You could annotate your wireframes with CMS-specific notes.
 Maybe you feel more comfortable elaborating on elements in a spreadsheet.
 If you’d rather just meet to discuss your designs from a back-end perspective, that’s cool too.
 Find a method that works for you and your team—and suits the particular project and client.

 When it comes to deciding how designs will function on the back-end, designers should join the conversation.